Brick Lane (novel): Film adaptation

 When production was underway in 2006, some of the Bangladeshi community opposed Ruby Films' intention to film parts of the novel in the Brick Lane area.
 They formed the Campaign Against Monica Ali's Film Brick Lane.
 There were also demonstrations against the filming of Brick Lane by the Bangladeshi community in Brick Lane due to the film's negative and stereotyped portrayal of the area and the Bangladeshi community more broadly, and as sociologist Claire Alexander argues, due to it ignoring the area's rich, layered, and subaltern histories in favour of viewing it through an essentialist, racialised, and prejudiced lens.

 The writer and activist Germaine Greer expressed support for the campaign, writing in The Guardian:

 As British people know little and care less about the Bangladeshi people in their midst, their first appearance as characters in an English novel had the force of a defining caricature ...
 [S]ome of the Sylhetis of Brick Lane did not recognise themselves.
 Bengali Muslims smart under an Islamic prejudice that they are irreligious and disorderly, the impure among the pure, and here was a proto-Bengali writer with a Muslim name, portraying them as all of that and more.

 Greer criticised Monica Ali's "lack of authenticity", as she had never spent much time in the Brick Lane community, and no longer spoke the Bengali language fluently.
 The writer Salman Rushdie criticised Greer for getting involved, saying that her statements were "philistine, sanctimonious, and disgraceful, but ... not unexpected."

+Brick Lane received a 68% on Rotten Tomatoes.

+When reviewing the film a reviewer from IMDb said that film had "Many beautiful touches, but flawed".